tczajka/ibig-rs/README.md

 The library implements efficient large integer arithmetic in pure Rust.

 The two integer types are `UBig` (for unsigned integers) and `IBig` (for signed integers).
+Modular arithmetic is also supported by the module `modular`.

 ## Example